-Over the years, the Corporation has developed many business partnerships with Original Equipment Manufacturers (OEM), integrators and resellers, thus expanding its reach into markets such as industrial simulation, virtual training, arcades, casinos, museums, amusement parks, therapeutic care and planetariums.
-The Corporation has developed business relationships with the following companies:
+Over the years, the Corporation has developed many business partnerships with Original Equipment Manufacturers (OEM), integrators and resellers, thus expanding its reach into markets such as simulation and training, arcades, military, virtual reality, theme parks, museums and planetariums.
+The Corporation recently developed new motion systems adapted to the needs of other potential sub-markets, such as longer stroke actuators, which allow D-BOX to target a wider array of customers.